marcosraudkett/ghostlyconsent.js/README.md

 // if disallowed key is not set then the default is set to true
 // if type is not set then it will load the file using ajax

+// Alternatively you can use events to load your files or do something when the status is changed (check below .init())
 // ---///--- name, title, file & type (css/js) keys are REQUIRED! ---///---
 var files = [
 {